 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Terminal cancer and other ailments can sneak up on pets, just as they can for humans.
-Your dog or cat may be terminally ill without currently experiencing any serious curtailments of his quality of life.
-On the other hand, cats in particular can be very good at hiding their pain and other signs of illness, which is one reason it's so important to schedule regular wellness exams.
-(This is especially true for geriatric pets, who are at higher risk for serious disorders.)
-If we discover that your pet has a terminal disease or disorder, we can evaluate the extent of his symptoms and limitations and then prescribe the appropriate course of palliative care.
+Pets age faster than we do and with that comes illnesses, cancers, arthritis and other ailments.
+Your dog or cat may become terminally ill without currently experiencing any obvious signs of a decrease in their quality of life.
+Cats in particular can be very good at hiding their pain and other signs of illness because they’re usually elusive and so it can become hard to distinguish between sick cat behavior and normal behavior.
+Dogs on the other hand tend to mask their discomfort with more sleep.
+Panting or pacing can also be an overlooked sign of discomfort.
+If we discover that your pet has a terminal disease or disorder, we can evaluate the extent of their symptoms and limitations and then prescribe the appropriate course of are.
 Palliative care is not about extending an animal's life; rather, it seeks to make the pet as happy and comfortable as possible in the time he has left.
-This approach, also known as hospice care, may involve a combination of painkilling medications, nutritional/dietary support, assistance with daily needs, and good old-fashioned human companionship.
+This approach, also known as hospice care, may involve a combination of medications, nutritional/dietary support, assistance with daily needs, and love from their favorite people.

 You don't want to go through the decisions you face about your pet's end of life care alone -- and thanks to Family Pet Hospital of Stone Oak, you don't have to.
-Call (210) 495-2722 to arrange a consultation with either San Antonio veterinarian on our team.
-We can help you make the right choices for your beloved pet!
+Call 210-880-2478 to arrange a consultation.
+Were here to help you make the right choice for your pet and your family.

 Dr. Woolley has always gone above and beyond for the care of our family's pets for several years.